ibm-vpc/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 		- `count` - (Integer) The number of VCPUs assigned.
 		- `manufacturer` - (String) The VCPU manufacturer.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
 Allowable values are: `amd`, `ibm`, `intel`.
 		- `percentage` - (Integer) The percentage of VCPU time allocated to the virtual server instance.The virtual server instance `vcpu.percentage` will be `100` when:- The virtual server instance `placement_target` is a dedicated host or dedicated  host group.- The virtual server instance `reservation_affinity.policy` is `disabled`.
 The maximum value is `100`.
 The minimum value is `1`.
-		- `tenancy` - (String) Indicates the tenancy of the VCPU cores for this virtual server instance.- `dedicated` - The VCPU time is only used by this virtual server instance.- `shared` - The VCPU time is shared across virtual server instances.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
-Allowable values are: `dedicated`, `shared`.
 	- `volume_attachments`- (List) A list of volume attachments that were created for the instance.

 	  Nested scheme for `volume_attachments`: